-Compensation Committee Nominating Committee Audit Committee Robert M. Zak (Chair) Erland E. Kailbourne (Chair) Ross B. Kenzie (Chair) Erland E. Kailbourne Ross B. Kenzie Erland E. Kailbourne Jayne K. Rand Jayne K. Rand Robert M. Zak
+Compensation Committee Governance and Nominating Committee Audit Committee Robert M. Zak (Chair) Erland E. Kailbourne (Chair) Ross B. Kenzie (Chair) Erland E. Kailbourne Ross B. Kenzie Erland E. Kailbourne Jayne K. Rand Jayne K. Rand Robert M. Zak

-In 2015, the Corporation compensated its Directors for attendance at the following meetings: the full Board met four times, the Audit Committee met five times, the Governance and Nominating Committee met two times and the Compensation Committee met three times.
-All Directors and Mr. Grum, an interested Board member, attended 100% of the total number of meetings of the Board of Directors and the total number of meetings of Committees of the Board that the respective Director was eligible to attend during 2015, except Mr. McLeese (an interested Board member) was excused from one meeting of the Board of Directors and therefore attended 75% of the meetings of the Board of Directors.
+In 2016, the full Board met six times, the Audit Committee met five times, the Governance and Nominating Committee met two times and the Compensation Committee met six times.
+Two Independent Directors did not attend 100% of the Board meetings they were eligible to attend.
+All other Independent Directors and Mr. Grum, a non-independent Board member, did attend 100% of the total number of meetings of the Board of Directors.
+Mr. Newman was excused from one meeting of the Board due to illness and Mr. Kailbourne was excused from two meetings of the Board of Directors due to illness and therefore attended 67% of the Board of Directors meetings.
+All Committee meetings.